 This course prepares students to care for patients across the life span in various settings.
 Concepts are explored through exemplars and build from simple to complex through the semester.
 Concepts will be applied in both the classroom setting.
 NUR 310 must be taken with or prior to NUR 315.
-PREREQUISITES: ENG 102, PHA 202, NUR 220, NUR 225, NUR 275.
+PREREQUISITES: ENG 102, PHA 202, SPE 105, NUR 220, NUR 225, NUR 275.
 Mode of delivery: face-to-face.
 4 lecture hours.
+Spring and Summer semesters.